playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 This profile is recommended for Java applications that do synchronous IO, since it is harder in Java to dispatch work to other threads.

+In addition, please see the example templates on http://playframework.com/download#examples for examples of how to configure your application for a blocking API.

 ### Many specific thread pools

 This profile is for when you want to do a lot of synchronous IO, but you also want to control exactly how much of which types of operations your application does at once.
 In this profile, you would only do non blocking operations in the default execution context, and then dispatch blocking operations to different execution contexts for those specific operations.